BikramKumar6928/public-notes/AI/Machine Learning Foundations.md

 It is used in case of continuous output is required.
 A numeric output is given.

 Example -> House Price Predictor
+### Linear Regression

+This is done by fitting the data into a line.
+The slope and bias (y-intercept) is iteratively adjusted to perform the fitting.

+`Loss` is a number indicating how far the predicted value is from the actual value.
+We have to minimise the loss.

+One of the ways to calculate `loss` is to take a difference between predicted and actual value, and square it.

+> Squared difference for getting the loss

 ## Classification
 It is used in case of categorical output is required.
 A label/category is given as output.